ElloTechnology/full-stack-test/README.md

 Here is sample of what we have, your UI doesn't have to be similar, and there are no images for the challenge, feel free to be as creative as you want.

-### Part 2

-Create a user interface for the book.
-It should show the left and right pages on a single view, there should be some navigation button that will allow a user to move to the next double page.
-This should work in tandem with Part 1, i.e. The content on each page should be clickable.
-Please note that some pages might have no content and that is okay; just show a blank page.
-The UI doesn't have to be complex.
-Avoid CSS frameworks.

 ___

 The application is fairly simple, so you might not want to use any state management libraries – in this case please make sure your state management is clean and simple.
 As well, we value the use of the latest features of React.
 Make sure to include clear and concise commits while working through the challenge.